Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 - Tableau Reader: Let you read files saved in Tableau Desktop.
 - Tableau Public: This is a light verison of Tableau Desktop.<br/>

-All Tableau products provides a similar functionality with a subtle difference ,beacuase the various products are designed to address different use cases.
-And as a user to decide which product suits your need, consider taking the following question into account . <br/>
+All Tableau products provide similar functionality with a subtle differences, beacause these products are designed to address different use cases.
+As a user to decide which product fits your requirements best, consider taking the following questions into account. <br/>
     1. Connectivity – what data sources do you need to access?<br/>
     2. Distribution – who do you want to see your dashboard and how will you share it with them? <br/>
     3. Automation – do you need your work to update automatically on a refresh schedule?<br/>
     4. Security – do you require on premise level security or can your work be saved in the cloud?<br/>

-For preparting the tutorial we use both Tableau Desktop and Tableau Online
+For preparting the tutorial we use both Tableau Desktop and Tableau Online.

 # 4. Tableau Features